pmavros/shimmer_lsl_streamer/README.md

 To use/run the script, you will need:
 1. A Shimmer GSR+ device (concected to your computer over bluetooth.;-))
 2. A working version of Matlab.
-3. Download [https://github.com/labstreaminglayer/liblsl-Matlab/](LSL for matlab), and follow the installation instructions.
+3. Download [LSL for matlab](https://github.com/labstreaminglayer/liblsl-Matlab/), and follow the installation instructions.
-4. Download [https://github.com/ShimmerEngineering/Shimmer-MATLAB-ID](shimmer for Matlab) and follow the installation instructions.
+4. Download [shimmer for Matlab](https://github.com/ShimmerEngineering/Shimmer-MATLAB-ID) and follow the installation instructions.
 5. Opent he shimmer_lsl_streamer.m file
 6. Check which comport is connecting to the Shimmer.
 7. initialise the streamer by typing shimmer_lsl_streamer('<comport>') make sure to replace <comport> with the ID of the port the shimmer is connected (e.g. '12')